The Fountain of Youth (film): Production

 "I was very fond of it, that way of doing it," Welles recalled.
 "It was based entirely on back projection, there was no scenery.
 We just took the props from the prop department and put them behind the screen, and a few little things in front.
 It was entirely ad lib. … And of course it's the only comedy I've ever made on film.
 I used to do an awful lot of comedy in the theatre, and radio.
 But in film I've always been pretty solemn."

 Most published reports that the pilot was costly and over schedule were refuted by Welles scholar Bill Krohn, who studied the Desilu files.
 Filming took five days, May 8–11 and 14, 1956.
 The total cost was $54,896 — nearly $5,000 over budget but about half the cost of the first episode of I Love Lucy.
 Before signing the deal Arnaz had clarified the finances with Welles: "I am not RKO.
 This is my 'Babalu' money," Arnaz told him.
 "I never had any trouble with Orson," Arnaz wrote.

 Arnaz reported that CBS gave the series a slot, with General Foods as a sponsor, but the challenges in getting Welles to commit to a series lasting 30 to 38 weeks daunted them and the series did not go on the air.

 Leading man Rick Jason devoted a chapter called "Orson Welles and Feet of Clay" in his online autobiography, Scrapbooks of My Mind, to the making of the film, carefully detailing the unique approaches Welles employed to arrive at the film's striking result.
 In a May 2000 discussion at the Paley Center for Media Jason described his difficulties in working with Welles.

 The Fountain of Youth remains available for viewing at the Paley Center for Media in New York City and Los Angeles.
-Paramount Pictures owns the film and reportedly believes there is no market for it on home video.
+Welles' youngest daughter, Beatrice, working with Reeder Brand Management revealed in March 2023 they were looking for a streamer or label interested in releasing the film, along with other Welles television projects.